amerywu/ikodaSparse/README.md

 8. Identify and remove duplicate rows
 9. Return rows containing a particular column.
 10. Add columns.
+11. Load and save data on a local file system
+12. Load and save data on Hadoop.

 Sparse data is loaded from three files.